Today: 22 May 2026

 Prasad joined Amazon in 2013 during Alexa’s early days and became a defining technical leader behind the voice assistant’s growth.
 In Jassy’s message, Amazon credited Prasad with helping Alexa evolve from an “ambitious idea” into a service touching “hundreds of millions” of customers.
 About Amazon

 Over the past two years, Prasad also oversaw the creation of Amazon’s Nova foundation model lineup and helped build out the AGI organization and its foundation-model portfolio — which Amazon says includes twelve foundation models used by tens of thousands of companies across industries.
-About Amazon

 Amazon and Reuters both noted Prasad is leaving at year-end by his own choice, and the company did not disclose what he will do next.
-About Amazon

 Who is Peter DeSantis, and why Jassy is betting on him

 DeSantis is a 27-year Amazon veteran and one of the most influential builders of AWS’s underlying infrastructure.
 In his announcement, Jassy highlighted DeSantis’s role leading Amazon EC2 at its launch in 2006, and later overseeing core AWS services that became foundational to cloud computing.
-About Amazon

 Amazon also pointed to DeSantis’s long-running influence on Amazon’s custom silicon strategy.
 Jassy wrote that DeSantis spearheaded the 2015 acquisition of Annapurna Labs — the team behind major AWS chip initiatives — and has continued to manage that silicon group.
-About Amazon

 In recent years, DeSantis led AWS Infrastructure (data centers, networking, hardware and supply chain) and later AWS Utility Computing.
 Jassy underscored the scale of that footprint, citing 38 geographic regions and 120 Availability Zones worldwide.
-About Amazon

 The move effectively elevates DeSantis from running a massive piece of AWS to steering a broader, cross-cutting “new technologies” portfolio that Amazon sees as central to the next decade of computing — and central to how Amazon wants to compete in the AI era.
-About Amazon
+About Amazon+1

 Pieter Abbeel’s role: frontier models meet robotics